pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 No you do not have to use Bloom’s taxonomy.
 Bloom categorization of objectives is completely optional.

-If you want to use a different taxonomy that can be accommodated as well.
+We can accomodate other taxonomies as well.
 If we create an objective bank for you we can also configure it with any taxonomy you want.
 It can be a subset of Bloom’s, an alternative to Bloom’s or it can be configured to allow no taxonomy at